bzhao-1/semantic-segmentation-pytorch/README.md

-# Semantic Segmentation on CARLA Data
+# Semantic Segmentation on CARLA Data for CV4AD Carleton College Senior Thesis
 # Adapted from MIT ADE20K dataset in PyTorch

 This is a PyTorch implementation of semantic segmentation models on custom data from the CARLA simulator across 4 different weather scenarios.
 Each dataset contains 1995 total images with an 80-10-10 split for training, testing, and validation.